locessentials/eng401-business-english-us/unit1/week3/week3-overview.md

 ### Preparation
 - Read the HBR article ["Is Business Bluffing Ethical?"](https://hbr.org/1968/01/is-business-bluffing-ethical) before our Tuesday class

-### Tuesday Class Activities
+### Course Period 1 (2 hours)
 - Assignment introduction: Ethics Case Study
 - Introduction to business ethics terminology and concepts
 - Discussion on corporate ethics and social responsibility
 - Debate on ethical business practices across cultures

-### Thursday Class Activities
+### Course Period 2 (2 hours)
 - Case study analysis of ethical dilemmas in international business
-- Role-play: Communicating ethical concerns in professional contexts
+- Role-plays: Communicating ethical concerns in professional contexts

-## Independent Activities
+### Independent/Group Assignments (and Point Totals)

-### Assignment: Ethics Case Study
+- **Assignment: Ethics Case Study** (3 points)
-- Summarize the ethical dilemma
-- Analyse the situation using ethical frameworks
+  - Summarize the ethical dilemma and analyze the situation using ethical frameworks
-- Write a role-play script in which you:
-  - alert a key stakeholder of the issue
-  - present your analysis and
-  - recommend a course of action with justification
+  - Write a role-play script in which you alert a key stakeholder of the issue, present your analysis and recommend a course of action with justification
+  - You can perform your role plays in class
-- **Due date:** Sunday of Week 3
+  - **Due date:** End of the week
+- **Class attendance and participation** (2 points)

 ## Learning Resources
 - McCombs School of Business ["Ethics Defined" Glossary](https://ethicsunwrapped.utexas.edu/ethics-defined) featuring 2-minute videos that define over 50 terms related to ethics
 - HBR Article: Is Business Bluffing Ethical? (linked above)

-## Assessment

-- **Ethics Case Study** (3 points)
-- **Class attendance and participation** (2 points)

 ---